 Richard Henry Pratt Papers

-Writings, photographs, and artwork from the papers of the American soldier and Indian educator.
+Writings, photographs, and artwork from the papers of the American soldier and founder and superintendent of the Carlisle Indian Industrial School.

 The Collection